deadalley/TSP-OpenMP-and-PThreads-/README.md

-# TSP-OpenMP-and-PThreads-
+# TSP (with OpenMP and PThreads)
-Parallel solution to TSP using OpenMP and PThreads
+Parallel solution to TSP using OpenMP and PThreads.